CSC207-UofT/course-project-mer/phase2/DesignDocument.md

 In most cases, string representation of entities really came to rescue.
 We set up our program such that it can easily reference entities using their string representations, which makes the controller implementation much easier.

 A big clean architecture problem we ran into was serialization.
 Since TinyDB is on the gateway level, it becomes a problem for how it should gain access to entities that we want to store.
 We eventually came up with a way.
 Instead of saving each track/playlist/user to a local file, we found a way to store the whole library class to the local file, and update it on every entity creation.
 This happens at the controller level so it perfectly follows clean architecture, and it is easy to keep track of.

+For reasonings behind our implementation on the Activities, check the Major Design Decisions section.

 ## SOLID Principle: